Proactive Steps to Improve Your Thyroid Health (Plus 6 Case Studies!)

 Protein is also needed to repair and regenerate your thyroid tissue.

-The thyroid needs the right balance of amino acids in order to produce the hormones it needs, so it’s important to get enough protein from your diet.
+The thyroid needs the right balance of amino acids to produce the hormones it needs, so it’s important to get enough protein from your diet.
 Eating a balanced diet with plenty of meat (solid protein) is essential.

 Need more evidence?
 Read this article on PubMed.

-Step #7 – Balance your Blood Sugar
+7. Balance your Blood Sugar

 Unfortunately, many people are unaware of how important it is to maintain a healthy balance of blood sugar to ensure optimal thyroid function.